idelfrides/ComplexNumber/README.md

 ### The Project
-This is an app created to work with complex numbers i Python 3.
+This is an app created to work with complex numbers in Python 3.

 The App use **OOP**  and  has two files ComplexNumberModule.py has one Class with he same name, the class contain 20 methods used to build this app.
 The second file is roda_num_complexo.py , this one has the main method called run_app_numComp which controle the app execution app fully.